 10. In denying AZKZ a license to operate its shelter, the Government of Croatia refuses to protect the confidential address of AZKZ's shelter and support a critical service that protects thousands of women and children victims of violence.
-On September 5, 2016, MSPY issued a decision denying AZKZ an operating license for the shelter, with the consequence that AZKZ is no longer eligible for government funding.
+On September 5, 2016, MSPY issued a decision denying AZKZ an operating license for the shelter, 17 with the consequence that AZKZ is no longer eligible for government funding.
 AZKZ sent multiple requests to MSPY on February 2, 2016, March 21, 2016, and May 9, 2016 requesting a meeting to discuss the matter and shelter inspection.
 Yet, MSPY has refused to meet with AZKZ because it does not have time (as explained to AZKZ), or it has simply ignored their requests.
 The result of the Croatian Government's actions will be the permanent closure of a much-needed and -relied upon shelter after a quarter of a century serving domestic violence victims.
-Victims will no longer have access to confidential shelter that would ensure their full and equal enjoyment of civil and political rights under Articles 3, 6, 7, 9, and 17 of the ICCPR.
+Victims will no longer have access to confidential shelter that would prevent further acts of torture and provide them with redress and rehabilitation as guaranteed under CAT.